hgducharme/SQL-Basics/basic_select_statements/README.md

     ORDER BY Rating DESC;
 ```

-If we wanted to have it sort by additional attributes, we would just put a comma after ``DESC`, and add another attribute.
+If we wanted to have it sort by additional attributes, we would just put a comma after `DESC`, and add another attribute.
 However, SQL defaults to ascending order, so you need to specify which way you prefer for any additional attributes that you add.

 <br>

 ### Doing Arithmetic within Select Statements:

 While doing a `SELECT` statement, SQL allows for doing arithmetic operations.
-Say we want to find all the movie's attributes, but add it to a scaled `Rating`.
+Say we want to find all the movie's attributes, but add to it a scaled `Rating`.
 Where we are going to scale the rating by 10 to get ratings that are in the teens.

 The query would look like this: